-A Sculpture Trail, part of the continuing Art at the Arboretum series, is a multi-year project to benefit Laurelwood Arboretum.
-EXPLORE … installations are underway!
+A Sculpture Trail is a multi-year project to benefit Laurelwood Arboretum.
+COME and EXPLORE … all works are for sale and new works are always added!

 ABOUT THE PROJECT

-Carefully and thoughtfully placed to complement the landscape, foliage, water features, natural light and seasons, 15 unique sculptures created by a diverse group of prominent artists constitute A Sculpture Trail.
-This multi-year project that will be completed later this year, was conceived to integrate art with nature.
+Thoughtfully selected and placed to complement the landscape, foliage, water features, natural light and seasons, 15 sculptures created by a diverse group of prominent artists constitute A Sculpture Trail.
+This multi-year project was conceived as a fundraiser with an opportunity to integrate art with nature.
 These two harmonious concepts will challenge visitors to alter their perceptions of Laurelwood Arboretum.
-Fabricated from a variety of materials including granite, steel and ceramic bricks, these works of art will appeal to visitors of all ages.
+Fabricated from a variety of materials including stone, stainless steel, clay and more, these diverse sculptures have appealed to visitors of all ages.

 OUR MISSION

-Aside from giving families, friends, and nature enthusiasts a taste of fine art, A Sculpture Trail – conceived and co-chaired by Laurelwood volunteers and Pines Lake residents Stuart Reiser, the pro-bono attorney for the park and his wife Leslie – is also a fundraising opportunity.
-A percentage of the proceeds from sales, including a pop-up gallery available during weekends during the summer at the Knippenberg Center for Education, will be donated back to the Friends of Laurelwood Arboretum (a 501(c)(3) non-profit organization) and will be applied to a capital improvement project benefitting the park.
+Aside from giving families, friends, and nature enthusiasts a taste of fine art, A Sculpture Trail was conceived and co-chaired by Laurelwood volunteers and Pines Lake residents Stuart Reiser, pro-bono attorney for the Friends of Laurelwood Arboretum and his wife Leslie.
+A percentage of the proceeds from sales is donated back to this organization.

 TOURS